How many solar batteries do I need?

 You’ll need to know a few things before you can calculate how many solar batteries you need to power your home.

-Battery capacity (kWh): The average solar battery is roughly 10 kilowatt-hours (kWh) in size
+Battery capacity (kWh): The average solar battery is roughly 10 to 13.5 kilowatt-hours (kWh) in size.

-Once you have these numbers, multiply the electricity demand of the appliances you want to be powered by the number of hours they'll need to be powered.
+Once you have these numbers, multiply the appliances' electricity demand by the number of hours they'll need to run.
 That’ll tell you the kilowatt-hour (kWh) capacity you require for storage.
 From there, determine how many batteries you need to meet those demands based on their usable capacity.

 Calculating electricity demand